Top 8 Robo-Advisors

 Cons:

-- Lack of Direct Indexing: One notable downside is Betterment’s lack of direct indexing options, which might be a drawback for investors looking to customize their portfolios more or seeking tax-optimization strategies beyond what is offered.
+- Lack of Direct Indexing: Betterment’s lack of direct indexing options is a notable downside.
+This might be a drawback for investors who want to customize their portfolios more or seek tax-optimization strategies beyond those offered.

 Fidelity Go